Programs and courses are designed, developed and approved through defined university governance and approval processes.

 - Part A – contains overarching course information (such as Course Learning Outcomes and assessment tasks and weightings) that cannot be changed except via DSC’s Part A approval process ahead of time – ask your Program Manager if you would like to change major components of your course.

 - Part B – contains details of the way the course is to be delivered, some of which can be changed / updated before publication each semester – ask your Program Manager if you are unsure what you can change or how to do it.
 See information below for publication timelines for Part Bs.
+Read the DSC College Guidelines for Course Guides Part B for more information.

 The course guide informs students what they will learn (CLOs Course Learning Outcomes), when, how and the assessment details, as well as a range of other vital information.
 As such, Course Coordinators have to ensure that their course guides are current and to deliver the course according to the course guide, the policies detailed in it, and in alignment with the broader program guide.